kevinkk525/micropython-iot/README.md

 ### Upstream
 1) Multiple concurrent qos=True writes
-Peter Hinch added the feature of multiple concurrent qos writes, providing a powerful and flexible library which on the other hand has many risks if not handled correctly by the user.
+<br>Peter Hinch added the feature of multiple concurrent qos writes, providing
+a powerful and flexible library which on the other hand has many risks if not handled correctly by the user.
 This requires the user to know a lot about the inner workings of the library and corner-cases if he wants to use this advanced feature or he might suffer from message loss, buffer overflows and other problems.
 2) Unneeded transmissions and processing time
-Also because of a lack of a proper header, an ACK is sent for every message, even the qos=False messages that do not have message loss protection.
+<br>Also because of a lack of a proper header, an ACK is sent for every message, even the
+qos=False messages that do not have message loss protection.
 This increases the amount of messages the client has to receive and process unnecessarily.